 The Lake Industries filter is one of the more affordable ways to get unlimited filtered water at your kitchen sink.
 However, you’ll be replacing the filter cartridges more often with this unit than with others.
-These filters last for just 1,000 gallons.
-That’s not terrible, but it sure doesn’t compare to the 600,000-gallon lifespan of the Aquasana in our third position.
+The filters last for just 1,000 gallons.
+That’s not terrible, but it doesn’t compare to the 600,000-gallon lifespan of the Aquasana in our third position.

 8. APEX EXPRT MR-2050 Carbon Countertop Water Filter

-What do Carbon Filters Remove?
+What Do Carbon Filters Remove?

 - Chlorine – Chlorine is used in water treatment, so it’s in all our tap water.
 But chlorine leaves behind strong odors and flavors.
 Luckily, carbon filters can remove 97%-99% of chlorine.